asif1012-lgtm/chumpi-react/README.md

 3. Add Environment Variables:
    - In your Vercel project settings, add all required environment variables
    - Make sure to add all EmailJS-related variables with the VITE_ prefix
+   - Get your EmailJS credentials from your EmailJS dashboard
+   - Set NODE_ENV to "production"

 4. Deploy:
    - Vercel will automatically deploy your application
    - Any future pushes to the main branch will trigger automatic deployments
+   - Make sure all routes (/, /validation, /confirmation, /success) are working

+### Troubleshooting Deployment
+If you encounter 404 errors:
+1. Verify all environment variables are set correctly in Vercel
+2. Ensure the build command executes successfully
+3. Clear the Vercel project cache and redeploy if needed
+4. Check that all routes are properly configured in vercel.json

 ### Local Development
 1. Install dependencies: